MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

     }
     ```

-* When you encounter an exception when trying to use a particular method, check the documentation to see what method throws the exception and what other exceptions it is likely to throw.
-This can be critical information for debugging your apps.
+* For unfamiliar methods that you include in your app, check the documentation to see what exceptions the method is likely to throw.
+This can be critical information for proper error handling and for debugging your app.

 For the sample app, fix the `SerializationException` in the `GetJsonData` method by changing `4o` to `40`.